fluxcore/fluxcore.github.com/pages/download.md

 Download
 -

-You can get **FluxCore** by downloading a [copy of our github repository](https://github.com/fluxcore/framework/archive/master.zip).
+<a class="button" href="https://github.com/fluxcore/framework/archive/master.zip">fluxcore/framework master</a>

 Installation
 -

+ 1. Download **FluxCore** as by clicking the
+    <span class="button">fluxcore/framework master</span> button.
-Installing **FluxCore** is as easy as extracting the downloaded archive into a folder in/or your website root.
+ 2. Extract the downloaded archive into your website directory.
+ 3. Run `composer install` from your command-line.

 Further Reading
 -